aws-samples/non-profit-blockchain/new-member/README.md

 ```

 ## Step 5: Account B shares the public keys for its member with Account A
+On the Fabric client node in Account B.

 Account B needs to share two certificates with Account A:

+* the admin cert, stored in /home/ec2-user/admin-msp/admincerts
+* the root CA cert, store in /home/ec2-user/admin-msp/cacerts

 Information will be shared via S3.
 Account B will copy the certs to S3, and Account A will fetch them from S3.

-Update the region and member ID in the following script:
+Update the region and member ID in the following script.
+The member ID is the ID of the new member in Account B:

 ```
 cd ~/non-profit-blockchain